john-science/python_for_scientists/classes/14_netcdf/lecture_14.md

      datetime.datetime(2015, 6, 28, 0, 0) datetime.datetime(2015, 6, 28, 12, 0)
      datetime.datetime(2015, 6, 29, 0, 0) datetime.datetime(2015, 6, 29, 12, 0)]

 Working with unlimited dimensions is actually pretty easy.
-For instance, if we printed out the `shape` of `temp` now, we would get:
+For instance, if we print the `shape` of `temp`, we would get:

     >>> temp.shape
     (1, 11, 321, 291)

-But the time dimension will automatically add up if we simply add more data:
+But the time dimension will automatically extend if we simply add more data:

     >>> from numpy.random import random
     >>> temp[0:5,0:11,:,:] = random(size=(5, 11, 321, 291))
-    >>> print('temp.shape after = ' + str(temp.shape))
+    >>> print(temp.shape)
     (5, 11, 321, 291)

-So all we had to do above was add data into one of our variables and the time variable was automatically grown to match:
+All we had to do above was add data into one of our variables and the time variable was automatically grown to match:

     >>> print(len(time))
     5

 ## Data Compression

-When creating a variable, you can opt to have it compressed:
+When creating a variable, you can opt to have it compressed inside the NetCDF file:

     >>> pressure = root.createVariable("pressure",
                                        "f4",